Vistiqx/Crawl4AI-MCP/README.md

+*** THIS IS NOT A FUNCTIONAL MCP - IT WAS A LEARNING TOOL I WOULD COME BACK TO WHEN I HAD SPARE TIME ***

 # Crawl4AI MCP Server

 An MCP (Model-Controller-Processor) Server for intelligent web crawling and AI-powered content analysis.
 This server provides a simple API for crawling websites and processing the content using Claude AI models.